Boosting the STM's spatial and energy resolution with double-functionalized probe tips

+The topography of the same area at a closer tip-sample distance is shown in Fig.~\ref{fig_2}(g).
+A direct comparison between the two datasets reveals a significant improvement in spatial resolution, as the atomic resolution of the Nb surface now becomes visible, and individual Fe atoms forming the dimer are distinguishable.
+Strikingly, a similar enhancement of the spatial resolution is observed in the differential tunneling conductance maps.
+Even a superficial inspection of the experimental ${\rm d}I/{\rm d}U$ maps reveals interference patterns which carry a much higher degree of detail compared to the data presented in (e) and (f).

-A very different interference pattern is observed for the low-energy YSR state, Fig.~\ref{fig_4}(c) and (f), revealing a sequence of arc-shaped maxima arranged along the dimer axis.
-Up to three maxima are visible on each side, the intensity of which rapidly decreases with the distance from the dimer.
-Their arrangement would unambiguously signal an odd symmetry, if it were not for the maximum in the center.
+The ${\rm d}I/{\rm d}U$ map of the high-energy YSR state in Fig.~\ref{fig_2}(h) reveals four distinguishable maxima periodically arranged in a direction perpendicular to the dimer axis.
+These maxima exhibit an elongated shape with the two central ones partially overlapping.
+This spatial arrangement aligns with the expected even symmetry shown in panel (e).
+A very different interference pattern is observed for the low-energy YSR state, shown in Fig.~\ref{fig_2}(i), revealing a sequence of arc-shaped maxima arranged along the dimer axis.
+Up to three maxima are observable on each side, and their intensity rapidly attenuates with increasing distance from the dimer.
+The arrangement of these maxima strongly suggests an odd symmetry, with a notable exception — the maximum in the center.
+In the case of an antisymmetric combination of the wave functions, one would anticipate a zero-signal at the center of the dimer.
+However, the data clearly reveal a sharp peak along the nodal plane of the dimer, in contrast to the data presented in panel (f).

-The unexpected position of the maxima on the ${\rm d}I/{\rm d}U$ maps in Figs.~\ref{fig_4} is probably caused by the fact that the tunneling conductance depends not only on the convolution of the LDOS of both tip and sample, but also on the tunneling matrix elements between different orbitals.
-Therefore, the role of the tip tunneling orbital is of fundamental importance.
-Only if measured with an STM tip governed by an $s$- or $p_z$-like frontier orbital, the ${\rm d}I/{\rm d}U$ maps reflect the symmetry of the sample wave function.

-However, it is known that CO-terminated tips also cause tunneling through the $p_x$ and $p_y$ orbitals \cite{Paulsson2008}.
-As already discussed in the context of high-resolution imaging of molecular orbitals~\cite{Gross2011}, these frontier orbitals result in maps which represent ``the modulus squared of the lateral gradient of the wave functions'', resulting in a contrast inversion at the dimer center.
-Moreover, it has been pointed out that the ``relative contributions from $p_z$- and $p_{x,y}$-orbitals not only depend on the tip but also on the lateral tip position''~\cite{Gross2011}, thereby potentially giving rise to an unexpected offset and asymmetric distribution of the ${\rm d}I/{\rm d}U$ signal around the Fe dimers in Fig.~\ref{fig_4}.